 No specific studies have been carried out in this group of patients.
 In patients with severe hepatic impairment, a clinically relevant increase of exposure to artemether and lumefantrine and/or their metabolites cannot be ruled out.
-Therefore caution should be exercised in dosing patients with severe hepatic impairment.
+Therefore caution should be exercised in dosing patients with severe hepatic impairment (see section 5.2).
 In these patients, ECG and blood potassium monitoring is advised.
 No dose adjustment is recommended for patients with mild to moderate hepatic impairment.